RobGah/Discovering_STM32/README.md

 Minor edits to the author provided makefile and example code in the book (e.g. user LED is PC13 vs PA8) enable the use of the Blue Pill in lieu of the STM32VL discovery board.
 Highly recommended as I had quite a bit of trouble with setting up the STM32VL Discovery Board and its STLink v1 debugger with the open source STLink recommended by the author.

 *EDIT*: Late in the game I got the Discovery board to work with the STLink open-source software(https://github.com/stlink-org/stlink).
 I'm using an external STLink V2 dongle (They are ubiquitous and easily found online).
+I've tried dearly to try to get the onboard Disco board STLINK to work to absolutely no avail.
+I think its an ~advanced~ driver incompatiblity issue.

 Wherever I've used the Disco board in an exercise, I will make a note of it in main.c for that exercise.
 (Most notably, see the DAC exercises).